imtejagst/Diabetes-prediction-ML-web-app/README.md

 # diabetes prediction Machine learning web app

-The web app is designed for doctors, medical profeesionals and even for a common man who can understand the data, can predict the occurance of diabetes in a person.
+This web app is designed for doctors, medical profeesionals and even for a common man who can understand the data, can predict the occurance of diabetes in a person.

 Data is collected from https://www.kaggle.com/uciml/pima-indians-diabetes-database